NotThorny/MobWave/README.md

 This uses the Grasscutters plugin template for 1.3.2.

+### Planned

+Soon will change `create` to follow the spawn command usage of using modifiers (x, lv) so that the command won't require strict user input order

 ### Issues

 #### Any suggestions or issues are welcomed in [issues](https://github.com/NotThorny/MobWave/issues)

+#### If you want mob chances changed, please make an issue with the mob(s) name or id and whether it should be more or less frequent

 -Timer works but visual on-screen timer does not update.